api3-ecosystem/EthLdn/README.md

 # Community link

 Looking for help or just want to hang with industry leading developers?
 Head to the API3 Discord and drop questions in the #dev-support channel: https://discord.gg/api3dao

+## Submission Requirements

+All hackathon participants who are competing for the API3 bounties are required to submit a project that meets the following requirements:

+- The project should be submitted to the ETH London Hackathon 2023 by the deadline.
+- Use of API3’s self-funded dAPIs that facilitates a proper use-case.
+- The project should be live with a working frontend deployed.
+- The project should be open-source with a public Github repository with the codebase,
+- The repo must be licenced with one of the following open source licences: GPL-3.0, or MIT.

+# Judging criteria

+Participants may submit a maximum of 1 project by the hackathon deadline.
+After submission, projects will be judged by the following criteria:

+- **Real-world Functionality**: How well does the project work?
+Does it meet the minimum requirements?

+- **Technical Difficulty**: How technically challenging was it to build the project?

+- **Originality**: How original is the idea?
+How much does it differ from other existing solutions?

+- **Design**: How well-designed is the project?
+Is it easy to use?
+Is it visually appealing?

+- **BONUS** - Adding functionality to the Airnode protocol that will improve performance, interoperability, or further develop use cases.